2025 Georgia Tech Yellow Jackets baseball team

-The 2025 Georgia Tech Yellow Jackets baseball team represents Georgia Tech during the 2025 NCAA Division I baseball season.
-The Yellow Jackets play their home games at Russ Chandler Stadium as a member of the Atlantic Coast Conference.
-They are led by head coach Danny Hall, in his 32nd season at Georgia Tech.
+The 2025 Georgia Tech Yellow Jackets baseball team represented Georgia Tech during the 2025 NCAA Division I baseball season.
+The Yellow Jackets played their home games at Russ Chandler Stadium as a member of the Atlantic Coast Conference.
+They were led by head coach Danny Hall, in his 32nd season at Georgia Tech.
 They won the ACC Regular Season Title with their record of 19-11 in conference play.
 It was their first conference regular season title since 2011.
 The team competed in the Oxford Regional in Oxford, MS from May 30th to June 2nd where they were eliminated by Ole Miss.

 Previous season

 The 2024 Yellow Jackets went 33-25 and qualified for the Athens Regional, where they were eliminated.